 Generalization might help as well.
 Ideally we can leverage our model’s ability to generalize to make expensive evaluation a lot cheaper.
 In a sense the reward models we use for RLHF already do this: instead of providing a comparison for each episode during RL training, we only provide comparisons for a subset of them and let our reward models generalize to the rest of them.

 When training models to do evaluation assistance, we would hope to leverage a lot of generalization to the assistance tasks (for example between each other or from the top-level task).
 But we need to be able to reach a ground-truth evaluation using human judgments.
 RRM is one way to do this, because humans can evaluate each assistance task separately, then evaluate the higher-level tasks with assistance, and so on.
-Everything “grounds out” in evaluation, although the work that actually doing the evaluation would involve might grow exponentially with the size of the tree, we can’t do it very often.
+Everything “grounds out” in evaluation, although the work of actually doing the evaluation would grow exponentially with the size of the tree, so we can’t do it very often.

 Cognitive labor and preference input